Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 National Palace Museum

-We dedicated our final day in Taiwan to exploring its cultural aspect, and first on our list was the National Palace Museum.
+We dedicated the final day of our Taiwan spring itinerary to exploring the cultural aspect.
+First on our list was the National Palace Museum.
 Showcasing a huge collection of ancient Chinese artefacts and relics, this museum is the largest of its kind and a must-visit for everyone visiting Taiwan.

 National Palace Museum entrance fee: NT$350 (regular ticket); FREE for 17-year-olds and below.